Mayo Clinic's approach

 A team of doctors discusses care for people who may have transcatheter aortic valve replacement (TAVR).

-At Mayo Clinic, cardiovascular disease specialists — such as interventional cardiologists and noninvasive cardiologists — work with cardiovascular surgeons, radiologists, anesthesiologists, nurses and others to provide coordinated, comprehensive care for people who need transcatheter aortic valve replacement (TAVR).
+At Mayo Clinic, doctors trained in heart diseases — such as interventional cardiologists and noninvasive cardiologists — work with cardiovascular surgeons, radiologists, anesthesiologists, nurses and others to provide coordinated, comprehensive care for people who need transcatheter aortic valve replacement (TAVR).

 • Collaborative care.
 Doctors at Mayo Clinic provide care for you as a whole person.
-Doctors take the time to get to know you and work with you to provide exactly the care you need.
+Your health care team takes the time to get to know you and work with you to provide exactly the care you need.
 With Mayo Clinic's emphasis on collaborative care, specialists at each of the campuses — Minnesota, Arizona and Florida — interact very closely with colleagues at the other campuses and Mayo Clinic Health System.

 • Comprehensive evaluation.
-At Mayo Clinic, people with aortic valve stenosis are thoroughly evaluated by a multidisciplinary team of heart valve specialists to determine the best treatment option.
-This important step helps doctors to determine if you might be a candidate for TAVR, or if open-heart aortic valve surgery or another treatment may be more appropriate.
+At Mayo Clinic, people with aortic valve stenosis are carefully evaluated by a multidisciplinary team of heart valve specialists to determine the best treatment option.
+This important step helps doctors know if TAVR or open-heart aortic valve surgery is needed, or if another treatment may be more appropriate.
 TAVR is one of several treatment options available for aortic valve stenosis at Mayo Clinic.

 • Advanced technology.
-Mayo Clinic doctors have advanced imaging technology available to help them plan and perform TAVR.
-In addition to TAVR, Mayo doctors have experience performing a wide range of cardiac catheterization procedures to treat various heart conditions.
+Mayo Clinic doctors use advanced imaging technology to help them plan and perform TAVR.
+In addition to TAVR, Mayo doctors have experience performing a wide range of cardiac catheterization procedures to treat various heart problems.

 • Innovative research.
 Mayo Clinic researchers have been involved in many studies related to TAVR.
-Doctors and researchers at Mayo Clinic are involved in developing and testing advanced technology and techniques used to care for people with heart valve disease.
+Doctors and researchers at Mayo Clinic develop and test advanced technology and techniques used to care for people with heart valve disease.

 Mayo doctors have experience performing catheter procedures to treat many heart conditions.